MidnightHammer-code/HammerEngine/.github/pull_request_template.md

 ## # Did you update the demos?
 1. Do they still work?
 2. Do they work as expected?
+## # Does it fix any issues?
+1. If yes please link them

 ---
 *By submitting this PR, I ensure that the code follows the project's contribution guidelines.*